psomas/ganeti/man/gnt-instance.rst

 If ``--ignore-ipolicy`` is given any instance policy violations occuring during this operation are ignored.

+If ``--hotplug`` is given any disk and nic modifications will take effect without the need of actual reboot.
+Please note that this feature is currently supported only for KVM hypervisor and for versions greater than 1.0.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.